 Battle Your Way Through Potema’s Undead Legion and Claim the Shield of Solitude

 After receiving the letter from the courier, talking to Falk Firebeard, and then getting the key from Styrr in Solitude’s Hall of the Dead, you are ready to head over to the Temple of the Divines and the city catacombs beneath.
-Before embarking down into the catacombs, make certain that your inventory includes as many of the following as possible:
+Before embarking down into the catacombs, you should make certain that your inventory is as well-stocked as possible.

 - Healing potions